 What could be a more romantic thing to do in Osaka with your partner, than to visit a Shinto shrine dedicated to a suicide pact?

 What?
 Wait- hang on.
-Did we just write that?
-Oh, yes, we did.
+Did I just write that?
+Oh, yes, I did.

 Beautiful, isn’t it?